calliope-edu/pxt-calliope/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 Add screenshots to help explain your problem.
 You can copy paste the screenshot in the github report.
 The .gif screen recording is very useful as well.

-**micro:bit version (please complete the following information):**

-You can find this information in the lower right hand corner of the back of micro:bit (the side that says BBC micro:bit).
- - Which version of the micro:bit is this relevant to [ EG V1.3, V1.5, V2.0, or specify it's not hardware related ]

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]